 - Let people back home know what you’re doing.
 It’s easy to quickly go off-grid when you embark on a solo travel trip, but it’s not a smart move.
 Keep your friends and family informed of where you are and what you’re up to.
-It could help if something happens.

 - Avoid walking at night down deserted quiet streets and alleyways.
 Similarly, don’t spend time by yourself with someone you don’t know very well.